Complex dynamics in adaptive phase oscillator networks: Discussion

 \section{Discussion}

 The model in Eqs.~\eqref{eq:reducedmodel} is a Kuramoto-Sakaguchi model with phase-lag $\alpha$ and coupling strengths that adapt according to a learning rule with adaptivity strength $a$ and adaptation shift $\beta$.
+The parameter $a$ allows to tune away from the limit of the non-adaptive classical Kuramoto model with stationary coupling ($a=0$) and systematically investigate the effect of adaptivity on the collective dynamics.

-Our bifurcation analysis concerns the case of $N=2$ oscillators, for which we --- chiefly --- may distinguish three cases: (i) the non-adaptive limit with stationary coupling ($a=0$); (ii) the adaptive network with undirected coupling ($\beta=0$ (or $\beta=\pi$) can be interpreted as a Hebbian (or anti-Hebbian) learning rule); and (iii) the adaptive network with directed coupling (arbitrary $\beta$).
-The non-adaptive limit ($a=0$) trivially reduces to the classical Kuramoto model, where, for frequency locking to occur, the frequency mismatch must be smaller than the coupling strength that is rescaled to $1$.
-Considering the case of undirected coupling ($\beta=0$), we first observe that deviating from the non-adaptive limit ($a=0$) with non-zero adaptivity ($a\neq0$) leads to an overall larger locking region \lblL, i.e., larger frequency mismatch is required to break locking.
-It is interesting to note that in the context of forced oscillations, the mode-locking region corresponds to an Arnol'd tongue; indeed, the strength of adaptivity could be related to a forcing strength, at least in the limit of slow adaptation ($\epsilon\rightarrow 0$).
+Our bifurcation analysis concerns the case of $N=2$ oscillators, for which we --- chiefly --- may distinguish three paradigms of adaptivity: (i) the non-adaptive limit with stationary coupling ($a=0$); (ii) symmetric adaptation ($\beta=0$ or $\beta=\pi$); and (iii) asymmetric adaptation (arbitrary $\beta$).
+The non-adaptive limit ($a=0$) trivially reduces to the classical Kuramoto model, where, for frequency locking to occur, the frequency mismatch must be smaller than the coupling strength between oscillators.